The Memes That Prove the Game of Thrones' Battle of Winterfell Is the Ultimate Comedy

 When things get hectic on Game of Thrones, the one emotional release valve you can always depend on is the memes.

 You’ve been hearing about the long-awaited Battle of Winterfell between the living and the dead, redefining what a battle sequence on television could be for longer than Jorah has thirsted for Daenerys.
 And boy did this face-off merit the hype.
-When it finally arrived started in all its blue-ice, fire-blazing glory, so did the good old comic relief raining down on us like Tyrion’s favorite wine.
+When it finally arrived in all its blue-ice, fire-blazing glory, so did the good old comic relief raining down on us like Tyrion’s favorite wine.

 People got a little emotional when some of the fan favorites like Lyanna Mormont perished.
 They had some fun with the fact that Bran seemed pretty aloof as the world nearly crumbled around him.
 And they really lost it when Arya proved she was the GOAT of GOT.
 So thank goodness this horrifying, relentlessly brutal, mettle-testing episode made such a hysterical meme subject.